madiver/dasVSide/README.md

 3. Open the Command Palette and run `DAS: Build Hotkey File`.
 4. Confirm the success toast and output path.

-## Phase 1 Quickstart
+## Phase 5 Quickstart

-1. Open a workspace that contains at least one `.das` file.
+1. Open a workspace that contains one or more `.das` files.
-2. Create a `keymap.yaml` file in the workspace (contents can be empty for Phase 1).
+2. Create a `keymap.yaml` file in the workspace with entries that include `id`, `key`, `label`, and `scriptPath`.
 3. Set the output path in settings (example below).
 4. Run `DAS: Build Hotkey File` from the Command Palette.
-5. Confirm the Hotkey.htk output file is created at the configured path.
+5. Confirm the `Hotkey.htk` output file is created at the configured path.
+6. Re-run the command and confirm the output is byte-for-byte identical.

+## Compiler Behavior & Limitations

+- `keymap.yaml` is the source of truth for hotkey metadata; script contents are never rewritten.
+- Duplicate ids or key combinations fail compilation with actionable errors.
+- Missing, empty, or malformed scripts fail compilation and no output is written.
+- Unreferenced `.das` files emit warnings but do not block output.
+- Linting is advisory only and never blocks compilation.
+- Script length is computed as the UTF-8 byte length of decoded script text (CRLF normalized) and written in the `Key:Label:Length:Script` segment.
+- Encoded script output is wrapped to match Hotkey.htk physical line breaks and never splits `~HH` tokens across lines.

 ## Phase 3 Editor Experience